kkolahi1/AIE6/01_Prompt Engineering and Prototyping Best Practices/README.md

 > NOTE: You may reach for improving the model, changing the prompt, or any other method.

+I updated the model to gpt-4o and I updated the system prompt using Principle 10 from the 'Principled Instructions Are All You Need for Questioning Llama and GPT' paper provided to us

+Here are the results:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
     - Aspect Tested: High level explanation of complicated concept
     - Result of Test: Passing the vibe check because explanation was broken down into parts and each part was short and sweet (1-2 sentences).
 No long running metaphors were used